tikal-fuseday/delta-architecture/README.md

 ## Strategy
 - Debezium reads database logs, produces json messages that describe the changes made and streams them to Kafka
-- Kafka streams the messages and stores in an S3 folder.
+- Kafka streams the messages and stores in a S3 folder.
 We call it "Bronze" table as it stores raw messages
 - Using Spark with Delta Lake we transform the messages to INSERT, UPDATE and DELETE operations, and run them on the replicated data table.
 We call it "Silver" table as it's a refined table that holds the latest state of all source databases
 - Next we can perform further aggregations on the Silver table for analytics.
 We call it "Gold" table